MustafaJafar/python-courses-work/coursework/README.md

 			and send you back by email the average height 40_Flask_RESTfullAPI\app.py :"it's functional however it has not alot of features" it's a basic api :there is a login system and  it has a data set of the users and admin can access it but he\she will see users password encrypted
+		41_Color_segmentation : its final goal is to detect white marks on someone's face , I did it as a part of my graduation project : Facial Motion Capture
+		42_python_TCP_socket : its final goal to communicate between a python program and Autodesk Maya in which a JSON string is sent and processed in Maya then animating a rig